Human eyesight has evolved over millions of years, giving us a range of vision that enables us to survive, prosper, and enjoy life.

 The kings of the sky?
 Being eagle-eyed is a phrase commonly used to describe very keen-sighted humans, but in reality, just how good is their eyesight?

 Here are the facts…

-Despite being of a much smaller stature, eagles have eyes that are about the same size as a humans, underlining just how crucial eyesight is to their survival.
+Despite being of much smaller stature, eagles have eyes that are about the same size as a human, underlining just how crucial eyesight is to their survival.
 In terms of visual acuity, they put us to shame – their eyesight is 4 to 8 times stronger than ours.
 This allows them to see fish in water and prey on land at hundreds of feet from their target.